Community infrastructure levy

 North Somerset and the CIL

-North Somerset Council has adopted a CIL charging schedule, which will take effect from 18 January 2018.
+North Somerset Council’s CIL charging schedule takes effect on 18 January 2018.

 Development that is granted consent on or after the 18 January 2018 may be liable to pay the CIL, even if the planning application was registered beforehand.

 Our charging schedule sets out the rates payable by different types of development and the maps showing the different zones in the district.